 Most people believe earthworms help in the garden, which is generally true.
 When we bring earthworms into the woods of Southcentral Alaska, the worms do the same kinds of things but with unintended consequences.

-A group of dedicated KP-CISMA weed warriors tackled an 8 mile long infestation of invasive white sweetclover along the Seward Highway in early August.
+A group of dedicated KP-CISMA weed warriors tackled an 8-mile-long infestation of invasive white sweetclover along the Seward Highway.

 They’re beautiful but they’re also detrimental to Alaska’s forests and riparian ecosystems.
 European bird cherry or mayday trees, and Canada red chokecherry trees, disrupt native vegetation and negatively impact wildlife.